chrismartinezb/Sparkify/README.md

 # Sparkify

 The aim of the project is to build a ML model that predicts weahter or not a Sparkify user leaves the app.
+Check this blogpost for a deeper [insight](https://medium.com/p/713da6c16bd3/edit) on the project.

 # Install